What Happened and What's Going On: Plot

 The group is still reeling from the tragedy of Beth's death at Grady Memorial Hospital.
 They decide that the best way to honor her is to complete Beth's intended mission of reuniting Noah with his family.
 The entire group makes the 530-mile journey to "Shirewilt Estates", a walled community outside of Richmond, Virginia, leaving Georgia behind.
 Rick, Michonne, Tyreese, Glenn, and Noah decide to scout ahead and visit the compound first, while the others remain behind to be safe.
 In the car, Tyreese tells Noah and the others about his father who always used to tell him and Sasha that, as citizens of the world, they should listen to the news and never change the channel or turn it off if it's something horrific, as they should always know about the atrocities that take place so they can be prepared and have their eyes open.
 Upon arrival, however, they discover the community has been overrun and everybody inside it killed.
 The words, "Wolves not far", are spray-painted on a brick wall.
 Noah breaks down, and Tyreese stays behind to comfort him as Rick, Michonne, and Glenn scout for supplies.

 Tyreese tells Noah that he wanted to give in and die when Karen was killed, but that he kept on fighting, and decided to live and, as a result, he was able to protect Judith when she needed him.
 Noah stands and sprints to his family's home, with Tyreese in pursuit.
 They arrive and find Noah's family dead.
 Tyreese explores the house while Noah sits by his mother's corpse and apologizes for not returning home sooner.
 While focused on pictures of Noah's family, Tyreese is bitten by Noah's reanimated brother, whom Noah quickly dispatches with a model jet.
 Noah leaves immediately to retrieve Rick and the others.
-Tyreese suffers severe blood loss and begins to hallucinate about news stories on the radio as well as visits by Martin, Bob, The Governor, and Lizzie & Mika, who discuss his actions throughout his time with the group.
+Tyreese suffers severe blood loss and begins to hallucinate about news stories on the radio as well as visits by Martin, Bob Stookey, The Governor, the sisters Lizzie & Mika and Beth Greene, who discuss his actions throughout his time with the group.
 Over the radio, Tyreese begins to hear a news story about a group of people traveling up the East Coast and slaughtering innocent people in gruesome ways.
 He also struggles internally with his recent decisions and "speaks" with his hallucinations.
 Bob and the girls try to comfort and reassure him that he did the right thing, and that death is much better than being alive, but The Governor and Martin antagonize him for not being able to do what they feel needed to be done.
-In between his discussions Tyreese is bitten again in a skirmish with another walker, further worsening his already bleak situation.
+In between his discussions, Tyreese is bitten again in a skirmish with another walker, further worsening his already bleak situation.